MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

     If your tenant admin hasn't turned on publishing boosted bots, the **Publish chatbot on site** setting isn't available.

 After you publish the chatbot on your site, the site URL is passed to Bing for indexing.
-The indexing process may take up to a day, but you can [force Bing to index your site's content immediately](force-bing-index.md).
+The indexing process can take up to a day, but you can [force Bing to index your site's content immediately](force-bing-index.md).

 ## Customize your chatbot

-When creating a chatbot for a website, the bot uses the hosting site's content to generate responses.
+When you create a chatbot for a website, the bot uses the hosting site's content to generate responses.
 Bing indexing is used for unauthenticated public site content, while Dataverse Copilot handles the indexing of private and authenticated user-specific content.

 Authenticated site users receive tailored, summarized answers that align with their web roles.
-To further improve the content model for authenticated site users, refine the data by following the steps outlined below:
+To further improve the content model for authenticated site users, refine the data by following these steps:

-1. Open the chatbot
+1. Open the chatbot.
 1. Under **Refine your data**, choose the **Make changes** button.
-1. Select **Choose tables lookup control** to select or de-select the tables.
+1. Select **Choose tables lookup control** to select or deselect the tables.
     - You can select multiple tables in this section.
-Please ensure that any table you select here is used on the site.
+Ensure that any table you select here's used on the site.
-    - On subsequent pages, you will need to specify the page where the table is used for generating the citation URL.
+    - On subsequent pages, you must specify the page where the table is used for generating the citation URL.
 1. Choose **Next**.
-1. Under the **Choose table**, select the table for which contains the columns and page link you wish to select.
+1. Under the **Choose table**, select the table that contains the columns and page link you wish to select.
     - You can select one table at a time.
 1. Under **Add page link**, select the page where table is used.